-Beams and supporting conditions.
-Types of supports.
-Shear force and bending moment for simply supported, cantilever and over hanging beams.
+Classification of beams based on support condition.
+Shear force and bending moment diagrams for simply supported, cantilever and overhanging beams.
 Theory of simple bending.
 Stress distribution at a cross section due to bending moment and shear for Rectangular, I and T sections.
 Concept of Flitched beams (no mathematical calculation).